Parents and Educators Need Support. Child in Bloom Parent and Educational Coaching is Here to Help!

-Renee’s passion for teaching adults so they can support the children in their lives comes from a profound interest in pausing to problem solve so that we meet the needs of all children and in turn help parents and educators gain confidence, capacity and competence so that they can improve the function and fun of their setting.
+Renee’s passion for children and the adults who love and work with them comes from a profound interest in pausing to problem solve so that we meet the needs of all children and in turn help parents and educators gain confidence, capacity and competence so that they can improve the function and fun of their setting.

 Renee’s workshops and coaching sessions for parents and educators are based on practical strategies that can be embedded and followed the very next day.
 Her motto is “Let’s get busy making little changes that can create BIG Shifts!”

 Child in Bloom’s greatest success stories come from one on one coaching practices where parents and teachers get the individualized help they need to sustain success.